 You'll also pass Mercedes-Benz Arena & the Porsche Arena on the drive to the museum - You're very much in Germany's 'Motor City'

-After purchasing your tickets, you are shepherded towards an elevator, that looks like it's taken straight from Fritz Lang's 1927 film Metropolis, that takes you to the top of the museum, and the start of the story.
+After purchasing your tickets, you are shepherded towards an elevator, that looks like it's taken straight from Fritz Lang's 1927 film Metropolis.
+The elevator takes you to the top of the museum, and the start of the story.

-On several of the floors is a separate area dedicated to a collection of vehicles that detail how Mercedes-Benz has been at the forefront of innovation.
+On several floors is a separate area dedicated to a collection of vehicles detailing how Mercedes-Benz has been at the forefront of innovation.

-The collections range from the broad areas of motoring the brand reaches into, from the 'Gallery of Voyagers', with its buses, taxis, people carriers and the like.
+The collection ranges the broad areas of motoring the brand reaches into from the 'Gallery of Voyagers', with its buses, taxis, people carriers and the like.

 You'll find a selection of interwar racers, the original Silver Arrows.
 The likes of the W25, W125 & W154